corda/corda-docs-portal/content/en/about-the-docs/_index.md

 {{< snippet "corda-4/end-of-life-corda4.md" >}}

 ## Documenting Corda 5
-The Corda 5 documentation is structured differently than in previous versions of Corda.
+The Corda 5 documentation is structured differently to previous versions of Corda.
 Previously, Corda Enterprise and Corda Community content was published in separate documentation sets.
 From Corda 5.0 onwards, there is one documentation set, but the features that relate to Corda Enterprise are marked to avoid confusion.

 {{<